learn-co-curriculum/dsc-exploring-your-data-lab/README.md

-### Describe the dataset using 5 point statistics and record your observations
+### Check Summary Statistics

+Print a display of summary statistics for each of the features including mean, median, std, minimum and maximum.

 ```python